SavaIvanov9/YouTubeDownloader/README.md

 # YouTube Downloader

 ## Description:
-Tool for downloading videos and playlists from YouTube and convert them in mp3 format if needed.
+Tool for downloading videos and playlists from YouTube and converting them in mp3 format if needed.
 I needed tool like this and I have decided to implement it for fun :) Currently it has console client interface.
 In future I will develop some shiny desktop, web and mobile versions.